MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/explore-common-use-cases.md

 Add `| render columnchart` to the query to visualize the result.

 > [!div class="nextstepaction"]
-> <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA3WOQQrCQAxF94J3yFJB8ARdWfeFniC2QVM7yZhmhIqHt2MRpeAy+Xk/r3a1cLyT+LBePWFIIaDxg6AyjWQ+lhjwTFDkaDMPn2gLpxFqR6eMdsoCV5a2YBGyJHxLU43G1KOzSomOoPIFomlHjc+L3eJhRXbAyBNSLFX2P6VvZzXPJn8K8omRtGTQaJ+CNBc0fwFjx28n+AAAAA==" target="_blank">Run the query</a>
+> <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA3WOwQrCQAxE735FjgqCX9CT9V7oF8Q2aGo3WdOsUPHj3aUoUvA4zLyZaV0tnB4kPm1eMKUQ0PhJ0JhGMp9rDHghqIq1XcTH2sF5htbRKZODssCNpa9YhCwJ31Nu0ZhGdFap0RFUvvloOlDni96v5hqyI0bORLU+cvjpLIfVvNz4w+eEkfRk0OmYgnRXNH8DzTGGOPMAAAA=" target="_blank">Run the query</a>

 :::image type="content" source="../images/tutorial/damage-per-capita-chart.png" alt-text="Screenshot of column chart showing property damage per capita by state.":::

 ### Join query results

-Joins can be done based off of query results from the same table as well.
+Joins can also be done based off of query results from the same table.

 Say you want to create a list of states in which both lightning and avalanche events occurred.
 Use the join operator to merge the rows of two tables—one containing data on lightning events and the other containing data on avalanche events—based on the `State` column.